Skip to content

 This mirrors Adobe Leonardo's convention — users store semantic magnitudes, never signed values.

-Bridge PCA (model switch conversion)
+Bridge (model switch conversion)

 Tests